reergymerej/virtual-drill-sergeant/README.md

 ## Wishlist

+* Control over which commands are issued select screen to decide on exercises I'd like to see that I can change at any time

+* More flexibility over scheduling (ex: every 30 minutes after 6 pm)

+* Hierarchy or categorization of commands exercise type and severity

 * Use shortened urls in text messages.
 * Make it easier to mark a command as completed. text back a word to mark complete
 * segment log by days